jobin-codings/Screen-Share/README.md

 # Screen-Share
-Screen sharing chrome extension for wireless screen share.
+Its a screen sharing webapplication for wireless screen share.